tipsi2022/Medical_Imaging-SRI/README.md

 # Medical Imaging and Machine Learning

-Pixel wise Image Segmentation of Biomedical Images to detect Severe Pathology in Lungs and Brain using UNET Model and TensorFlow Library.
+## Lung Segmentation using CT-Scans

-## Lung Segmentation using CT Scans
+Lung Segmentation of CT-Scans to detect Severe Pathology using UNET Model and TensorFlow Library.

 ### Dataset:-
 * Link to Dataset -> https://www.kaggle.com/tipsijadav/covid19-ct